yasirfaizahmed/Bare-metal-stm32-repository/README.md

 ## Run the commands below at the working directory

+Go to the sample sketch directory, for e.g. PRIJECTS/BLINKY0/

+open up bash/cmd

 To build all the source files, startup files and to get their respective .o files.